 Understanding Business Credit

 When one business issues credit to another, it is referred to as business credit.
-Your business credit history is what vendors and lending institutions use to make a judgment regarding your ability to pay bills or repay fast business loans.
-A business credit score is determined by factors such as your credit card information and how long you have been in business.
+Your numbers are what vendors and lending institutions use to make a judgment regarding your ability to pay bills or repay fast business loans.
+This score is determined by factors such as your payment history and how long you have been in business.

 In addition to Experian and Equifax, which are responsible for compiling personal credit information, business credit also gets reported by Dun & Bradstreet and Business Credit USA.
-The numbers for business credit range from 0 to 100, unlike the 300 to 850 scale for personal credit reports.
-Another difference is that business credit reporting is voluntary.
+The numbers range from 0 to 100, unlike the 300 to 850 scale for personal credit reports.
+Another difference is that this reporting is voluntary.

 Since this is partly decided by your amount of available credit on bank lines and the number of inquiries made on your credit account, it is wise to work on establishing your credit and raising your score.
 One way this can be done is to apply for loans and other forms of quick business financing, but you want to do it the right way, without creating future financial hardships.